Family Law

 Custody Study Evaluation

-Frequently on the motion of either party, and sometimes on its own motion, the court will order a "Custody Study Evaluation" to be performed by a psychologist, social worker, or psychiatrist who has been appointed by the court or mutually selected by the parties to make recommendations for appropriate custody and/or parenting time arrangements for children of a divorce or legal separation.
+Frequently on the motion of either party, and sometimes on its own motion, the court will order a "custody study evaluation" to be performed by a psychologist, social worker, or psychiatrist who has been appointed by the court or mutually selected by the parties to make recommendations for appropriate custody and/or parenting time arrangements for children of a divorce or legal separation.
 Generally, the parties must pay for the study themselves.

 Default Order and Judgment